A Unique Inverse Decomposition of Positive Definite Matrices under Linear Constraints: Decomposition Theorem

 Since the primal problem \eqref{eq:primal_logdet} is convex and strictly feasible, strong duality holds, and the primal and dual optimal values coincide.
 Accordingly, the dual problem \eqref{eq:dual_logdet} provides an alternative computational route to the decomposition.
-One may optimize directly over $B \in S^\perp \cap \SPD$ using standard iterative methods, including Newton-type schemes with feasibility-preserving backtracking, in complete analogy with the primal algorithms of Section~\ref{sec:optimization}.
-The primal formulation is preferable when $m=\dim S$ is small, while the dual formulation may be advantageous when $\dim(S^\perp)$ is comparatively small or when the constraint structure is naturally expressed in terms of $B$.
+One may optimize directly over $B \in \Sub^\perp \cap \SPD$ using standard iterative methods, including Newton-type schemes with feasibility-preserving backtracking.
+The primal formulation is preferable when $m=\dim \Sub$ is small, while the dual formulation may be preferable when $\dim(\Sub^\perp)$ is comparatively small or when the constraint structure is naturally expressed in terms of $B$.